 How do you split hostas in containers?

-- Wait until it’s summertime and your hostas need a bigger pot.
+Wait until it’s summer and your hostas need a bigger pot.
 Take them out, clean out the roots, split the plant into two or three pieces, and plant each piece in a new container.

 What do you do with hostas in the winter?